 At this time, one of our team of in-house foundation contractors will determine whether or not it makes sense to lift your foundation back to its original position.
 This operation has the potential to close cracks in your foundation and return doors, locks, and windows to their original functionality.

 At TC Hafford Basement Systems, we want to help you restore the value of your home through structural stability.
 To this end, we have a wide variety of repair solutions that can address foundation problems of any kind.

-If you live within our Maine and New Hampshire service area, we'd like to provide you with a free, written helical pier installation quote.
+If you live within our Maine service area, we'd like to provide you with a free, written helical pier installation quote.
 Each quote includes a free on-site inspection, a professional consultation, and copy of our 90-page full-color foundation repair book.
 To schedule your appointment, call or e-mail us today!

 Our service area includes Portland, Bangor, Rochester, and nearby areas such as Lewiston, Portsmouth, Dover, Waterville, South Portland, Auburn, Biddeford, Brunswick, Saco, Scarborough, Westbrook, Sanford.